peer-base/peer-pad/docs/ARCHITECTURE.md

-# Peerpad Architecture
+# PeerPad Architecture

-Peerpad is a decentralized editor that allows concurrent writing of text.
+PeerPad is a decentralized editor that allows concurrent writing of text.
 Besides making live changes to a given document, it allows read-only nodes to follow the changes in real-time.
 It also allows you to make available via IPFS a self-contained snapshot of the document.

-**Note:** Peerpad doesn't yet give any guarantees regarding document persistence.
-In addition to participating Peerpad instances, documents may be cached on the HTTP-to-IPFS gateway at https://ipfs.io, but may be evicted at any point.
+**Note:** PeerPad doesn't yet give any guarantees regarding document persistence.
+In addition to participating PeerPad instances, documents may be cached on the HTTP-to-IPFS gateway at https://ipfs.io, but may be evicted at any point.
 Follow [#90](https://github.com/ipfs-shipyard/peerpad/issues/90) for updates on this topic.

 ## Environment

     ┌─────────┐                 ┌─────────┐
     │         │                 │         │
-    │ Peerpad │                 │ Peerpad │
+    │ PeerPad │                 │ PeerPad │
     │  Node   │◀───────────────▶│  Node   │
     │         │                 │         │
     └─────────┘                 └─────────┘